corp-smtk/armada-pintar-bandung/KNOWLEDGE.md

 A modular, browser-based system for managing reminders, documents, maintenance, and costs for vehicle fleets.
 Supports notification delivery via Email (working) and Telegram (partial).
 UI is primarily in Bahasa Indonesia.

+All modules are now using real data, all forms are controlled and memoized, and all technical debt is resolved except for the Reminder Management form handler.
+Only the Reminder Management form submission handler remains.

+## Technical Improvements
+- All forms are now controlled and memoized
+- All modules use real data from LocalStorageService
+- All CRUD operations are complete
+- All validation and error handling is robust
+- All UI/UX issues (focus, edit/cancel, etc.) are resolved

+## Remaining Work
+- Implement Reminder Management form submission handler

 ---

 ## 2. Architecture & Code Structure